jrs0/rdb/README.md

 pkgbuild::compile_dll(debug=FALSE)
 ```

 This will remove the -O0 flags.
+You may also need to do a load_all afterwords to get it to use the updated functions (the key is not making any cpp changes in between so that load_all does not recompile).